TheMorpheus407/Neural-Evaluator/README.md

 It uses Python Flask for the API and PyTorch for the neural network.

 This project is a cooperation of C&M of the Institute for Technology in Karlsruhe, Germany and IC-Consult.
 It was created as part of the master thesis of Cedric Mössner.
-You can see more information in the thesis paper.
+You can see more information in the thesis paper found here:https://drive.google.com/open?id=1Gqq4D6mqnqFaYFtwZKSPALJu1LcqcU8z
 If you still need more information, please feel free to contact me at kontakt@the-morpheus.de.

 ### USAGE with DOCKER